-All good things like a fun-filled family outing in Cape Town start with the mountain.
+All good things, like a fun-filled family outing in Cape Town, starts with the mountain.
+And it is not because we think it is the one and only thing to see in Cape Town… No as a matter of fact there are loads of fun things to see and do.
 The only reason is actually that there are so many things to do around the mountain.
 So it is quite centrally located for a wonderful day out in the Cape.

 For instance, you don’t have to go up the cableway to the top of Table Mountain, but it sure is a nice and amazing experience.
 In my opinion, this is something you should not miss out on.
 So let’s start with all the family options that not only cater to the kids but for the adults as well.